 The numerical method of steepest descent starts with an explicit path deformation, followed by the application of a Gaussian quadrature rule.
 The points of the quadrature rule lie exactly on the steepest descent paths.
 Here, we reverse the order of the steps.
 We formulate a Gaussian quadrature rule, one that evaluates the path integrals $\Gamma_+$ and $\Gamma_-$ simultaneously.
 The roots of the orthogonal polynomials implicitly correspond to a contour in the complex plane.
 The resulting path deformation is illustrated in Figure~\ref{fig:combined_paths}.

 Let us be more precise.
 For the time being, we assume that $f$ is analytic in a sufficiently large region of the complex plane and does not grower faster than exponentially at infinity, such that all path deformations are justified by Cauchy's integral theorem.
 We assume that the endpoint integrals are treated using Gauss-Laguerre quadrature as before and focus on the doubly-infinite paths from now on.
-Define a contour $\Gamma$ that connects the endpoints of the half-infinite paths, for example $\Gamma = \Gamma_+ \cup \Gamma_-$ where $\Gamma_{+}$ and $\Gamma_{-}$ are the steepest descent paths at both stationary points.
-Equivalently, we can consider any contour $\Gamma$ that connects the points $\infty \times e^{\frac{5i\pi}{6}}$ and $\infty \times e^{\frac{i\pi}{6}}$ at infinity, as illustrated in Fig.~\ref{fig:combined_paths}.
+Define $\Gamma$ to be any contour connecting the points $\infty \times e^{\frac{5i\pi}{6}}$ and $\infty \times e^{\frac{i\pi}{6}}$ at infinity, as illustrated in Fig.~\ref{fig:combined_paths}.
 In particular, we could take $\Gamma$ to be the piecewise linear contour defined in Theorem~\ref{thm:error}, or the union $\Gamma = \Gamma_+ \cup \Gamma_-$ of the steepest descent contours passing through the stationary points (see Fig.~\ref{fig:paths}).

 Upon the change of variables

 we have (recall the definition \eqref{eq:osc} of $g$)

 Note that the path of integration does not change under this scaling, assuming $f$ is analytic in a sufficiently large region.
 The advantage of the latter reformulation is that the oscillator depends on only one parameter, $\delta$, rather than two.